forcedotcom/acu-pack/README.md

       specififed.

   -p, --source=source
-      OPTIONAL: Path to the profile(s) to evaluate.
-This overrides the default:
+      OPTIONAL: Comma separated path to the Profile and/or PermissionsSet  metadata to evaluate.
+This overrides the
-      **/profiles/*.profile-meta.xml,**/permissionsets/*.permissionset-meta.xml.
+      defaults: **/profiles/*.profile-meta.xml,**/permissionsets/*.permissionset-meta.xml.

   -u, --targetusername=targetusername
       username or alias for the target org; overrides default target org